rossmacarthur/regex-macro/README.md

 ## Usage

-Generally you want to avoid compiling a regex multiple times.
-The `regex` crate suggests using `lazy_static` for this but you can also use `once_cell` which is what this crate uses.
-For example:
+Generally you want to avoid compiling a regex multiple times, by using a static variable to store the compiled regex.
+The macro does this using `std::sync::LazyLock`.

 ```rust
 use regex_macro::regex;